so1ve/codestyle-config/README.md

 });
 ```

-The `so1ve` factory function also accepts any number of arbitrary custom config overrides:
+The `so1ve` factory function also accepts arbitrary custom config overrides:

 ```js
 // eslint.config.js